 We have discussed the ‘concept and planning’ in our last blog, here we look at the ‘doing’.
-Turning business plans into action can seem like an endless ‘to-do’ list; brand identity creation, registering names, trademarks, legal requirements, companies house/tax, marketing….
+Turning business plans into action can seem like an endless ‘to-do’ list; brand identity creation, registering names, trademarks, legal requirements, companies house/tax, and marketing….
 The list goes on and on!
 But breaking things down into bite-sized chunks can really help make a daunting task more manageable.
-We look at the start-up essentials:
+We look at the overall start-up essentials:

-If you start a franchise you will be guided through this process by the brand or franchise manager within the company, everything will be supported.
+If you start a franchise you will be guided through this process by the brand or franchise manager within the company.
+Everything will be supported.
 If you are going alone in your business venture, you will have to consider the following:

 Choosing your company structure – Choosing your company structure is an important decision.
-There are three main types of company formation you may consider: sole trader, limited company, and partnership (although more structures are available, details of which can be found on gov.uk).
+There are three main types of company formation you may consider; sole trader, limited company, and partnership.
+Although more structures are available, details of which can be found on gov.uk.